mlip-cmu/f2025/labs/lab06.md

 ## Deliverables

 - [ ] **Deliverable 1:** Create a pull request that demonstrates one failing check (coverage below threshold) and one passing check (coverage above threshold).
 Show the TA the PR view with red and green checks, and point out in the logs how coverage caused the pass/fail.
-Explain to the TA why enforcing a coverage threshold in CI is useful and what kind of issues it helps catch early.
+Explain to the TA when or whether enforcing coverage is useful.

 - [ ] **Deliverable 2:** Configure the workflow to run on your self-hosted runner.
 Trigger a workflow run and show in the logs that the runner label is `self-hosted`.
 Explain to the TA the difference between a GitHub-hosted runner and a self-hosted runner, and why you might prefer one over the other.